benedikt966/Wave_Lamp/README.md

 ## License

-The used design was used by [Thingiverse](https://www.thingiverse.com/thing:3481557) and it is a Remix of a design by  Thingiverse user splitbrain.
+The used 3D design was remixed by Thingiverse user splitbrain.
+[Thingiverse](https://www.thingiverse.com/thing:3481557) and my design is just his version cutted/minimized.